-- Signed in and out of the school by school staff. - Given a safeguarding leaflet, and directed to read it along with the information that is included within the visitor badge holder, informing them of how to report a concern. - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to students restricted to the purpose of their visit. - 4.2 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
+- Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff. - Given a safeguarding leaflet, and directed to read it along with the information that is included within the visitor badge holder, informing them of how to report a concern. - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to students restricted to the purpose of their visit. - 4.2 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
 Updates must be cascaded to all staff throughout the year, at a minimum of once a year.
-All new staff will receive safeguarding and child protection training on induction including online safety and Staff Code of Conduct. - 4.3 All parents/carers are made aware of the school's responsibilities in regard to child protection procedures through this policy. - 4.4 All staff (including supply/agency staff) must follow the reporting procedures below when reporting any child protection concerns: - Staff must ensure the child is in a safe place and in receipt of support; - Staff must initially make a verbal report to a member of the Safeguarding Team to alert them to the safeguarding/child protection concern; - Staff must make a written report using the school record keeping process which is the cloud based software, 'Safeguard'.
-The link is available on all desktops, or via the school website. - Staff must ensure the time and date of the incident is recorded; - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child; - Use a body map to record any injuries seen or reported by the child: - Staff must save the report which will automatically record the time and date of the report as well as the name of the person recording the information. - Members of the Safeguarding Team must record when the report was read and what action was taken alongside any outcomes achieved. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps. - 4.5 Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and students promptly and identify any safeguarding issues arising.
+All new staff will receive safeguarding and child protection training on induction including online safety. - 4.3 All parents/carers are made aware of the school's responsibilities in regard to child protection procedures through this policy. - 4.4 All staff (including supply/agency staff) must follow the reporting procedures below when reporting any child protection concerns: - Staff must ensure the child is in a safe place and in receipt of support; - Staff must initially make a verbal report to a member of the Safeguarding Team to alert them to the safeguarding/child protection concern; - Staff must make a written report using the school record keeping process which is the cloud based software, 'Safeguard'.
+The link is available on all desktops, or via the school website. - Staff must ensure the time and date of the incident is recorded; - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child; - Use a body map to record any injuries seen or reported by the child: - Staff must save the report which will automatically record the time and date of the report as well as the name of the person recording the information. - Members of the Safeguarding Team must record when the report was read and what action was taken alongside any outcomes achieved. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps. - For any supply or agency staff, they must either hand write a report that is signed and dated, or type a report that is signed and dated. - 4.5 Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and students promptly and identify any safeguarding issues arising.